Felicity Aylieff: Expressions in Blue

-Book your tickets to YSP this Easter to see two new exhibitions opening on the same day (5 April), by two exceptional female artists – Felicity Aylieff and Laura Ellen Bacon.
+Book your tickets to YSP this Easter to see two new exhibitions by two exceptional female artists – Felicity Aylieff and Laura Ellen Bacon.

-Expressions in Blue is an extraordinary exhibition where visitors will be dwarfed by a forest of monumental porcelain sculptures by renowned ceramicist Felicity Aylieff.
+Expressions in Blue is an extraordinary exhibition where visitors are dwarfed by a forest of monumental porcelain sculptures by renowned ceramicist Felicity Aylieff.
 Shown in the light-filled gallery at The Weston and outdoors, it is the perfect starting point for your visit to YSP this spring.

 Thrown by hand, the monumental sculptures stand up to five meters high and feature the classic blue and white we associate with Chinese porcelain.
 The artist gives this a contemporary reinterpretation by using expressive, abstract brushstrokes.